Summer Trips to Lowell Observatory

 Spin on the Square

-Athletic or not, all are welcome to come to Spinning on the Square.
+Athletic or not all are welcome to come to Spinning on the Square.
 Do not forget to put on some sun block and come out and enjoy the sun and fresh air while getting your legs moving a little.
-Then afterwards enjoy a brunch at a local coffee shop near by.
+Then afterwards enjoy a brunch at a local coffee shop nearby.
+Join The Box Studio on Sunday mornings, for a spin class on Heritage Square!

 Location: Heritage Square – 22 E. Aspen Ave